Peter Keane (Gaelic footballer)

-Peter Keane (born 1971) is an Irish Gaelic football manager and former player who, most recently, managed the Kerry senior football team.
+Peter Keane (born 1971) is an Irish Gaelic football manager and former player.
+He has been manager of the senior Clare county team since 2024, having previously managed his native Kerry between 2018 and 2021.
 As a player, he lined out with South Kerry Championship club St Mary's.

 Keane is one of nine children.
 Both of his parents ran the Ringside Rest Hotel in Cahersiveen.
 His father Tom was a builder who spent time as chairman of the South Kerry board.
 Peter Keane played football in the late 1980s and early 1990s.
 He played for St Mary's alongside fellow forward Maurice Fitzgerald.
 In 1988, the pair won a Kerry under-21 title for South Kerry.
 However, his county career was limited to minor (1989), county junior (1990) and under-21 (captaining the 1992 team to a Munster title).

 He spent four years working in a bank before departing to work in retail in Killorglin.
 He is considered shrewd.
 In 2009, he managed Beaufort's junior footballers past his own St Mary's club in the county semi-final and led them to victory over Dromid in the final.
 He began managing his native club St Mary's in 2010, travelling down from Killorglin especially to do so, and led them to victory in the South Kerry final.
 Keane's younger brother Ray was playing for the team, this before his own foray into management with St Finbarr's.
 After leading St Mary's to the 2011 All-Ireland Junior Club Football Championship, Keane joined Kerry's youth development system and managed the Kerry under-16s.
 County minor manager Mickey O'Sullivan brought him in as a selector in 2011, telling The Kerryman newspaper: "Nobody knows more than Peter does".
 This was accidental, only coming about because Seán O'Sullivan left a vacancy by coming out of retirement to play for Kerry.